Hike, but stay connected! An offline location map that can help track your and your teammates' location when doing recreational activities outdoors.

-The following are the three top keyfindings:
+The following are the three top key findings:

-2. Beginners strongly rely on hiking leaders, more experienced friends while going outdoors, trusting that they can handle emergencies.
+2. Beginners strongly rely on hiking leaders, and more experienced friends while going outdoors, trusting that they can handle emergencies.

-3. The biggest concern on safety is getting lost, altitude sickness and hypothermia.
+3. The biggest concern on safety is getting lost, altitude sickness, and hypothermia.

-3. The rationale for design decision - QOC
+The rationale for design decision - QOC

-Save offline maps:
+Key function 1 - Save offline maps:

 Users can begin a trip by creating a journey.
 To create a trip, users have to search for the area of the map they want to download on their mobile device, for access when there is no connection.
 There is also an additional function where they can choose if they want to save the weather forecast as well.
 Both saving a map and relevant weather information supports the goal of keeping hikers safe and informed.

-Connect with friends:
+Key function 2 - Connect with friends:

 Users can choose to either scan their QRcode or use Bluetooth to connect, and look for their usernames.
 After finding their friend, they can be added to a friends list, which later on can be used to create a group.
-A group can be formed by putting in the journey detail and adding friends from the friend's list.
-Once a group is created, you can see each others’ location on the map.
+A group can be formed by putting in the journey detail and adding friends from the friend list.
+Once a group is created, you can see each other’s location on the map.

 Users can see the location and connection information of team members.
 If a user lost connection, the map would change their status to "disconnected".
-The S.O.S. button would also light up, so users can have the option to call for the nearest emergency teams through satellite phones.
+The S.O.S. button would also light up, so users can have the option to call the nearest emergency teams through satellite phones.